alphagov/govuk-developer-docs/source/manual/on-call.html.md

 - Logs are not as important as being available - if you need to lose some logs in order to bring the site back up, that's probably a good trade-off to make
 - Get paid.
 Make sure you submit your [payment claim form][] after your shift.
+  Payment rates can be found on the [GDS Wiki](https://sites.google.com/a/digital.cabinet-office.gov.uk/gds/how-to-guides/out-of-hours-allowance).

 [So, you're having an incident]: /manual/incident-what-to-do.html
 [docs]: https://github.com/alphagov/govuk-developer-docs/